-- 7.181 Overall, decommissioning landscape effects are likely to be the same or less than the construction effects.
-Significant effects on landscape include: - a Major-Moderate adverse significance of effect on Fields; and - a Major-Moderate adverse significance of effect on the Site as a whole.
+- 7.191 Overall, decommissioning landscape effects are likely to be the same or less than the construction effects.
+Significant effects on landscape include: - a Moderate Adverse significance of effect on Fields; and - a Moderate Adverse significance of effect on the Site Character and its Immediate Context.